amgottlieb/OSIRIS_Imaging_DRP/README.md

         5-astrometry
             images after aligning with eachother split into ccd1 and ccd2 for both the target and standard star

-See the output folder in https://drive.google.com/drive/folders/1FGA9IsR2tKaQqxZk3xpxvyofqfFDJq0f?usp=sharing for examples of a good master bias, flat, sky map, and final image as well as the raw data.
+See the output folder in INSERT HERE for examples of a good master bias, flat, sky map, and final image as well as the raw data (which is also in the copy folder).

 Some parameters you may want to change are: